Are Corporate Social Responsibility & Purpose the Same?

 Companies that claim they are purpose driven on the back of a CSR program are described by Harvard Business School Professor Ranjay Gulati as having ‘convenient purpose’ or ‘purpose on the periphery’, where purpose is a department or an ‘add on’, not central or core to the business strategy.

-CAN PURPOSE BE A NATURAL EVOLUTION OF CSR?
+CAN PURPOSE BE CONSIDERED A NATURAL EVOLUTION OF CSR?

-The answer to that question is - it depends on the maturity and direction of the company.
+The short answer, it depends - on the maturity, intent, and direction of the company.

 References: